-A soak pit is constructed in the natural ground by the dry bricks with open joints in a circular shape as shown in below picture.
+A soak pit is constructed in the natural ground by the dry bricks with open joints in a circular shape as shown in the below picture.
 The wastewater can easily soak on the ground.

 The soaking pit should be raised above ground level and the surface water should not enter into the soak pit.

 Design consideration of Soak Pit

-- The diameter of the soak pit shall not be less than 900mm & not less than 1500mm in depth below invert level of the inlet pipe.
+- The soak pit shall not be less than 900mm in diameter& 1500mm in depth below the invert level of the inlet pipe.

-- The absorption area of soak pit could be 1 Sqm to 1.5 Sqm per head of the user.
+- The absorption area of the soak pit could be 1 Sqm to 1.5 Sqm per head of the user.

-- The soaking pit covered by the precast slab.
+- The soaking pit should be covered by the precast slab.

 Design consideration of Septic Tank Design

-- Surface and subsoil water should not enter into the tank.
+- Surface and subsoil water should not enter the tank.

-- The solid waste, paper, napkins should not be flush to avoid the blockages.
+- The solid waste, paper, napkins should not be flushed into the septic tank to avoid the blockages.

-- The kitchen water should not be run in the septic tank.
+- The kitchen water should not enter the septic tank.

-- The Sludge may clean out in every 1 or 2 years.
+- The sludge may be cleaned out every 1 or 2 years.

 Size and Specification

-- A minimum width of a septic tank is 600mm and depth should be 1225mm including freeboard 300mm from the water level.
+- The minimum width of a septic tank is 600mm and depth should be 1225mm including a freeboard of 300mm from the water level.

 - A partition wall raised at a distance of half-length of the tank and 150mm x150mm hole is made at 450mm height in the wall to connect both chambers.

-- The septic tank wall thickness should be minimum of 230mm and the floor concrete should be made in M10 or M15 grade of Concrete.
+- The septic tank wall thickness should be a minimum of 230mm and the floor concrete should be made in M10 or M15 grade of Concrete.

-- The inner and outer wall should be plastered with the minimum of 15mm thickness along with the waterproof chemical.
+- The inner and outer walls should be plastered with the minimum of 15mm thickness along with the waterproof chemical.

 - The ventilation pipe must be raised 1800mm above the roof.

-Let us see an example of septic tank design along with an example.
+Let us see an example of a septic tank design along with an example.

 Septic Tank Design Example